camunda/camunda-bpm-examples/bpmn-model-api/generate-jsf-form/README.md

 ### User task form

 The user task in both processes is followed by an exclusive gateway.
-The exclusive gateway name is the question which the user has to answer, while the outgoing sequence flows are labeled with the possible actions to take.
-So, a generic approach would be to prompt the user the gateway question and to display the sequence flow labels as buttons.
+The exclusive gateway name represents the question how to handle the request, while the outgoing sequence flows are labeled with the possible actions to take.
+So, a generic approach would be to prompt the user to answer the gateway question and to display the sequence flow labels as buttons.
 By a click on a button the user decides which sequence flow to choose.

 So, a generic user task form for booth processes could be (see [user-form.xhtml][4]):